Salvation Army continues to offer services through the pandemic

 SHREVEPORT, La.
-(KTAL/KMSS) – The Salvation Army serves thousands in our area every year and officials say this has been a rough year working around COVID and still offering programs to serve the community.
+(KTAL/KMSS) – The Salvation Army serves thousands in our area every year and officials say this has been a rough one as they have continued their work amid the COVID-19 pandemic while still offering programs to serve the community.

-“Honestly anybody who comes to our doorstep we try to help,” said Julie Searing, Development Director Salvation Army Shreveport.
+“Honestly, anybody who comes to our doorstep we try to help,” said Salvation Army Shreveport Development Director Julie Searing.

 Helping has become more difficult this year for the Salvation Army Shreveport.
-Due to the pandemic, they’ve served fewer meals from January to October of this year, they served more than 85,000 meals to the community.
+They’ve served more than 85,000 meals to members of the community between January to October of this year, but that is still fewer than in previous years due to the pandemic.

 “And that’s actually lower than the year before.
 Due to COVID and the restrictions, people being closed down, last year I think it was well over 150,000.”